 Monica: “I’ve been out of Wellesley for a year, and I’d say that whatever you do, you don’t do it alone.
 Wellesley’s alumnae network is a huge resource.
 This is a small example: I was trying to figure out whether I wanted to apply to law school or graduate school or take time off.
 I went to an alumnae panel, and a woman who’s now a successful lawyer in Washington, D.C. talked about that same decision.
 Later I ran into her in a dining hall and sort of shyly asked if we could talk.
 She sat with me for an hour, gave me her card, told me to call her if I need help finding a job.
 That conversation changed my thinking about my future.”

 Alexandra: “I’m applying to graduate programs in art and technology.
 Eventually I’d like to do the kind of work I did for the Tanner Conference.
-The Center for Work and Service paid four Wellesley students and one from Olin College of Engineering to build a tabletop computer and three apps for the College’s conference on experiential learning.
+Career Education paid four Wellesley students and one from Olin College of Engineering to build a tabletop computer and three apps for the College’s conference on experiential learning.
 It was a great experience—collaborative, creative, iterative, leading to a finished product.
 I want my future to look like that.”

 Sonya: “I make ethnographic films for advertising firms and corporations.
 I spend 8–12 weeks with a certain population—kids in Mexico City, winemakers in Napa Valley, green homeowners in San Francisco— totally immersed in their world.
 I love it, and I get paid to do it, which is pretty crazy.
 And it allows me to pursue my own documentary projects.
 In my field, you have to think independently, come up with great ideas, and learn on the job.
 There’s no technical degree that can prepare you for that.
 But there is Wellesley.”